patricklafrance/esm-treeshaking/README.md

 Tree-shaking ESM code with Webpack 5 mostly work as expected if code is properly splitted in distinct files and the `sideEffects` field is added to the libraries `package.json` file.

+## Note

+There are 2 layers of [tree shaking with Webpack](https://webpack.js.org/guides/tree-shaking/):

+- The first one is with the `sideEffects` field and depends on the code being properly splitted in distinct files.
+This one cannot eliminate in-file unused code.
+- The second one depends on the [Terser](https://webpack.js.org/plugins/terser-webpack-plugin/) plugin and can eliminate in0file unused code.
+It won't eliminate unused imports thought.

 # Learn more

 - https://www.codefeetime.com/post/tree-shaking-a-react-component-library-in-rollup/